jayedrashid/React-Jumpstart/README.md

 ## Functions As Props

-Using Functions as Props in React
+Using Functions as Props in React:

 First define handleDelete function inside Home component.
 Then use setBlogs function inside Home component to update the state.